Cosmic-Ide/Cosmic-IDE/README.md

 ## How to get

+The app is available on F-Droid through [IzzyOnDroid](https://apt.izzysoft.de) repository [here](https://apt.izzysoft.de/fdroid/index/apk/com.pranav.java.ide)

 You can get the latest release from  [here](https://github.com/PranavPurwar/Java-Ide/releases/v0.0.5) and the latest debug build from [Github Actions](https://github.com/PranavPurwar/Java-Ide/actions).

 ## Screenshots